Sir-Coach/import-psd-as-mesh-planes/README.md

 Known Issues / Limitations:
  - Only supports RGB 8-bit .psd files.
  - Support for RGB 16-bit and full CYMK are planned for the future.
+ - Layer Groups and Heirarchy are not imported, the layers are only sorted in Blender's Outliner alphabetically.